-Do I have to use Greek yogurt for this tzatziki recipe?
+Do I have to use Greek yogurt?
 Nope, you can use any plain yogurt you’d like.
 The Greek yogurt makes it nice and thick, but it does have a tangy yogurt aftertaste.
 For a more subtle yogurt flavor, use plain balkan-style yogurt.

-How long does tzatziki recipe keep for?
+How long does tzatziki sauce keep for?
 We enjoyed ours up to 4 days in the fridge.

-What should I serve with this tzatziki sauce recipe?
+What should I serve it?
 I loved mine with pita bread (grilled on my george foreman (similar to this one) to get it nice and soft).
 It’s also great on Greek salad, as a condiment on pita bread, on burgers or sandwiches, and so much more.
 Stay tuned for a meal prep recipe to use it in!

 Super Speedy Tzatziki Sauce